-If you are required to make quarterly tax instalments, you should review your expected 2024 tax liability before remitting your final instalment (due December 15, 2024).
+If you are required to make quarterly tax instalments, you should review your expected 2025 tax liability before remitting your instalments in 2025.
 This will be especially important if you had unusual income inclusions in the previous year or you expect increased deductions this year.
-The current rate of interest charged by CRA on late or deficient income tax payments is 10%.
+The current rate of interest charged by CRA on late or deficient income tax payments is 8%.
 This rate is subject to change each quarter.